James Horsburgh

-James Horsburgh (28 September 1762 – 14 May 1836) was a Scottish hydrographer.
-He worked for the British East India Company, (EIC) and mapped many seaways around Singapore in the late 18th century and early 19th century.
+James Horsburgh F.R.S (23 September 1762 – 14 May 1836) was a Scottish hydrographer.
+He worked for the British East India Company, (EIC) and mapped many seaways in the Indian Ocean, the Malay Archipelago, and China in the late 18th century and early 19th century.
+He is best-known for the India Directory, a set of sailing directions that became a standard work for over half a century.

 Life

-Born at Elie, Fife, Horsburgh went to sea at the age of 16 and was captured and imprisoned by the French at Dunkirk.
+James Horsburgh was born at Elie in Fife.
+His parents were poor, but were able to secure him an education at a local school, and he learned the basics of mathematics, book-keeping and navigation theory.
+He was apprenticed to Messrs.
+Wood, merchants of Elie.
+He went to sea at the age of 16 sailing from Newcastle to Hamburg, Holland, and Ostend, mainly in the coal trade.
+In May 1770 his ship was captured by the French, and he was imprisoned at Dunkirk.
 After his release, he made voyages to the West Indies and Calcutta.
-In May 1786, aboard the EIC ship Atlas he sailed from Batavia to Ceylon as first mate and was subsequently shipwrecked on the island of Diego Garcia.
-This disaster influenced him in his decision to produce accurate maps after he found his way back to India and while on board another ship employed in trade with China.
+On 30 May 1786, on board the EIC ship Atlas sailing from Batavia to Ceylon he was shipwrecked on the island of Diego Garcia.
+This disaster influenced him in his decision to devote himself to producing accurate charts and improving navigation skills.